• Skip to primary navigation

 5. Serve!
 Let cool for about 10 minutes before serving.

-This delectable Bisquick Peach Cobbler recipe needs ice cream, of course!
-Serve with an amazing vanilla ice cream (I like Häagen Dazs!) or a delicious sweetened whipped cream for the best smiles from those you love!
+Serve with an amazing vanilla ice cream (or a delicious sweetened whipped cream for the best smiles from those you love.
 Enjoy!

-• Simply make the biscuit recipe on the back of the box.
-Then, either roll, cut, and place on top of peaches, or drop the biscuit dough onto the peaches.
-Bake as directed below!
+• You can make a biscuit topping if you like.
+Simply make the biscuit recipe on the back of the Bisquick box.
+Then, either roll, cut, and place on top of the peaches, or drop the biscuit dough onto the peaches.
+Bake as directed.

-• I also add 1 teaspoon of vanilla extract to the Bisquick batter for the best flavor!
+• I also like to add 1 teaspoon of vanilla extract to the Bisquick batter for the best flavor.

 • The original Bisquick recipe calls for an ungreased pan, but I always butter the pan.
-This not only adds extra buttery flavor, but it prevents peach juices and dough from crusting to the pan so serving and clean-up is a breeze!
+This not only adds extra buttery flavor, but it prevents peach juices and dough from crusting to the pan so serving and clean-up are a breeze.

 🥡 Storing & Reheating

-Leftover peach cobbler is even better the next day!
-Cover with plastic cling film or aluminum foil and keep in the fridge for 2 to 3 days.
-Any longer than that and it’ll start to get soggy, so eat it quickly!
+Cover leftovers with plastic cling film or aluminum foil and keep in the fridge for 2 to 3 days.
+Any longer than that and it’ll start to get soggy, so eat it quickly.

-You can freeze peach cobbler too!
-If you want to make this ahead of time to bring to a potluck, you can bake cobbler, allow it to cool completely on your counter, then wrap with a layer of plastic cling film and a layer of foil and it’ll keep for up to 1 month.
+You can freeze peach cobbler too.
+If you want to make this ahead of time to bring to a potluck, you can bake cobbler, allow it to cool completely on your counter, then wrap it with a layer of plastic cling film and a layer of foil, and it’ll keep for up to 1 month.

-If you’re reheating leftovers, you can simply bake in a 350°F (175°C) oven until warmed through again (about 20 minutes).
-You can also reheat servings in the microwave for about 1 minute or until fully warmed through.
+If you’re reheating leftovers, bake in a 350°F (175°C) oven until warmed through again (about 20 minutes).
+You can also reheat servings in the microwave for about 1 minute or until fully warmed.

 When you reheat from frozen, warm the cobbler in a 350°F (175°C) until it's completely thawed and warmed to your satisfaction. *I suggest using a sheet of aluminum foil to cover the already browned peach cobbler.

 Of course!
 If you’re still able to get some ripe, delicious fresh peaches, you can totally use them in this dish.
-Your fresh peaches can be blanched and peeled if desired, or leave the peel on.
+If desired, your fresh peaches can be blanched and peeled, or leave the peel on.
 Slice your peaches into smaller pieces, then toss with the sugar and bake as directed.

 If you’re not a fan of peaches, try this cobbler recipe with apples, berries like blueberries, strawberries, or blackberries, another stone fruit like nectarines or plums, or even a mix of fruits!
 This Bisquick cobbler recipe is well-suited for nearly any fruit!